 It’s pretty easy to make, honestly, and you can use whatever flavors you like when you make yours.
 Here’s the rundown:

-- Make a bechamel sauce. equal parts of butter and flour cooked together for a couple of minutes.
+- Make a roux equal parts of butter and flour cooked together for a couple of minutes.

 - Add the spices.
 Whisk in whatever seasonings you’re using along with the roux (butter/flour mixture)